Sheraff/TIL/_posts/2019-07-30-OR-and-AND-internal-coercion.md

 ---
 layout: post
 title:  "|| and && internal coercion"
-excerpt: "Boolean coercion for conditional value setting"
 ---

-# || and && internal coercion

 Logical operators such as `||` and `&&` do boolean conversions internally, but actually return the value of original operands, even if they are not boolean.